danmsf/DataExploreApp/README.md

 ## Main use

-I use this for helpnig to make meaningful categories from continuous variables in relation to an explanatory variable.
+I use this to help make meaningfull categories from continuous variables in relation to an explanatory variable.

 Mostly for preparing data variables prior to running a logistic regression.

 ## Package Dependencies